i4Ds/STIX_python_PUB023/README.md

    - packets stored in NoSQL database MongoDB
    - packets received from TSC via socket
-   - STIX TM binary hex string copied from the clipboard

-  The GUI also allows plotting parameters as a function of timestamp or packet number.
+   - STIX TM binary hex string copied from the clipboard The GUI also allows plotting parameters as a function of timestamp or packet number.

 ##### 3.3.3  GUI plugins
-  One could create plugins to analyze the packets loaded in the GUI.
+  One could create plugins to analyze the packets displayed in the GUI.
    The plugin manager can be loaded by clicking "Tool->Plugins" or the plugin icon in the toolbar.
-  Here is a plugin source code example
+  Here is a plugin example:
 ````python
 #plugin example
 import pprint